Building an Hadoop 0.20.x version for HBase 0.90.2

 If you must integrate some additional patches into Hadoop 0.20.2 and/or Hadoop 0.20-append (normally in the form of backports of patches for Hadoop 0.21 or 22.0), you can create a local branch based on the Hadoop version you are interested in.
 Yes, this creates some effort on your behalf so you should be sure to weigh the pros and cons of doing so.

 Imagine that, for instance, you use Hadoop 0.20-append based on branch-0.20-append because you also want to run the latest stable release of HBase on your Hadoop cluster.
 While doing your benchmarking and stress testing of your cluster, you have unfortunately discovered a problem that you could track down to HDFS-611.
-So a patch is available (you might have to do some tinkering for backporting it) but it is not in the version of Hadoop you are running, i.e. it is not in the stock branch-0.20-append.
+Now a patch is actually available (you might have to do some tinkering to backport it properly) but it is not in the version of Hadoop you are running, i.e. it is not in the vanilla branch-0.20-append.

 What you can do is to create a local git branch based on your Hadoop version (here: branch-0.20-append) where you can integrate and test any relevant patches you need.
 Please understand that I will only describe the basic approach here — I do not go into details on how you can make sure to stay current with any changes to the Hadoop version you are tracking after you followed the steps below.
 There are a lot of splendid git introductions such as the Git Community Book that can explain this much better and thoroughly than I am able to.